Comedian Bert Kreischer's Orpheum show rescheduled due to COVID-19 concerns

 The new performance date for the popular comic will be Aug.
 2 at the 528 Pierce St. venue.

-According to a news release, the decision was made following the recommendations of government authorities, including the Center for Disease Control as a way to reduce the spread of coronavirus.
+According to a news release, the decision was made following the recommendations of government authorities as a way to reduce the spread of coronavirus.

 All tickets for the original performances will be honored, so patrons are encouraged to hold on to their tickets.
 Those not able to attend the new show dates are eligible for refunds at the point of purchase.